EtainClub/blurt/doc/devs/building.md

 ### BUILD_BLURT_TESTNET=[OFF/ON]

-Builds steem for use in a private testnet.
+Builds blurt for use in a private testnet.
 Also required for building unit tests.

 ### SKIP_BY_TX_ID=[OFF/ON]